A Good Man

 Chapter 19: Birthday Surprise

-When the police showed up asking to see me and Vicky, I thought they’d come to tell us to turn the music down because the neighbours were complaining.
-The music stopped pretty damn quick after they told us what had happened.
+The party was in full swing when the police showed up asking to see me and Vicky.
+I thought they’d come to tell us to turn the music down because the neighbours were complaining.

 So instead of going out to get legally drunk with some mates, I had a quiet day with Clarissa—strange that my girlfriend would be the one person who genuinely understood how I felt—and then went to work in the evening.
 But the next day, Will Brown invited Vicky and me to his house for lunch.
-His girlfriend cooked, which was a welcome relief for Vicky I’m sure.
+His girlfriend cooked, which was a welcome relief for Vicky, I’m sure.
 Will opened a bottle of Champagne and even allowed his daughter to have some as they toasted my milestone.

-After we’d polished off a fabulous dessert, Will said, “Paul, why don’t we leave the girls to clear up and go through into the lounge.”
+After we’d polished off a fabulous dessert, Will said, “Paul, why don’t we leave the girls to clear up and go through into the lounge?”

 “Because I said so.
 Besides, I need to talk to Paul alone.”

-“It’s okay, Soph,” I said, “After we’re done you can show me those photos on your laptop you were telling me about.”
+“It’s okay, Soph,” I said, “After we’re done, you can show me those photos on your laptop you were telling me about.”
 She beamed at that.

 Will led me into the lounge and poured us both a glass of something from his drinks cabinet.
-Handing one glass to me he said, “Eighty-five Glenrothes.
-One of the best Scotch whiskies money can buy, if not the best.
-I picked it up on a trip to Aberdeen a couple of years ago.
-Apparently, there are less than a thousand bottles left now.”
-He held his glass high.
-“Your good health, young man.”
+Handing me one glass, he said, “Eighty-five Glenrothes.
+One of the very best Scotch whiskies money can buy, if not the best.
+Although there’s plenty of debate about that, believe you me.”

 I raised my glass and said, quietly, “Good health.”

-I’d already opened one very generous gift from him, so I was a little surprised and a little embarrassed at the second one.
 The small black box wasn’t wrapped and bore only one marking—the logo of a jeweller in Westmouth.
 I opened the box and gasped.

 “This is...”
 I looked up at Will.
 “It’s Dad’s watch.
 How did you...?”